sarojvrc/Blog-Backups/cl7zurfp006q6ewnv1f7xhv3h.md

 ![3_truffle project folder (2).png](https://cdn.hashnode.com/res/hashnode/image/upload/v1663049145632/YfiWswve_.png align="left")

-There is a total of 3 folders named *contracts, migrations, and test*.
-As you can guess, you have to write all our smart contracts inside the *contracts* folder, and while deploying the migrated contracts will automatically come inside the *migrate *folder.
-Like this, for testing our contracts we can use the *test* folder.
+There is a total of 3 folders named *contracts*, *migrations*, and *test*.
+As you can guess, you have to write all our smart contracts inside the *contracts* folder, and deploying the contracts we have to keep inside the *migrations* folder serially, *we will see what I mean by serially soon*.
+For testing our contracts we can use the *test* folder.
 Also, there is a *truffle-config.json* file we can see.
 In this file, we have to modify depending on our deployment requirements.
 We will see all details in this article.

 ### Ganache